-1. During the initial-selection sequence.

-2. To present the channel-end status at the termination of data transfer.
-3. To present the device-end signal and any associated conditions to the channel.
-The I/O device remains busy during an operation until the channel accepts the device-end status.
+- 1. During the initial-selection sequence. - 2.
+To present the channel-end status at the termination of data transfer.

-4. To present control-unit-end or device-end status which signals that the control unit or device that was previously busy and then interrogated, is now free.

-5. To present any previously stacked status when allowed to do so.

-6. To present any externally initiated status to the channel ('attention' and 'device end' because of not-ready-to-ready transition).
+- 3. To present the device end signal and any associated conditions to the channel.
+The I/O device remains busy during an operation until the channel accepts the device end status. - 4.
+To present control unit end or device end status which signals that the control unit, or device that was previously busy and then interrogated, is now free. - 5.
+To present any previously stacked status when allowed to do so. - 6.
+To present any externally initiated status (attention and device end because of not-ready-to-ready transition).